simongoricar/euphony/README.md

 Implementation details of this change detection are available below.

 ### Note
-**Importantly, euphony *does not* organise your original audio files** - for this job tools like [MusicBrainz Picard](https://picard.musicbrainz.org/) (just a recommendation) should be used.
+**Importantly, euphony *does not* organise your original audio files** - for this job you might want to use tools like [MusicBrainz Picard](https://picard.musicbrainz.org/)
-You may even opt to use the even more advanced [Beets](https://beets.readthedocs.io/en/stable/) software for most organizing your source library or libraries.
+(just a recommendation).
+You could perhaps even opt to use the even more advanced and customizable [Beets](https://beets.readthedocs.io/en/stable/) software for most of organizing in your source library or libraries.

 **Regardless, `euphony`'s place in my (and maybe your) music library toolset is well-defined: a CLI for *validating* one's library and *managing transcodes* for on-the-go listening quickly and painlessly.**